-Criminal IP prides itself on the unprecedentedly vast amount of data pertaining to IP address.
-Just to name a few, they include proprietary risk score, C&C and phishing domain, identification of URLs embedding malicious links, network devices exposed on the attack surface and domain similarity algorithm.
+Criminal IP prides itself on its unprecedented quantity and quality of data related to IP addresses, including risk scores, C&C and phishing domains, identification of URLs containing malicious links, information about network devices exposed to attack surfaces, and domain similarity algorithm information.

-Our data stands out not only in terms of quantity but also in terms of quality, and you can rest assured of the freshness of the data amounting to as much as 4.2 billion IP addresses and domains, all of which are only a subset of cyber asset information that are gathered and refreshed in real time.
+Our data stands out not only in terms of quantity but also in terms of quality, and you can rest assured of the freshness of the data amounting to as much as 4.2 billion IP addresses and domains, all of which are only a subset of cyber asset information that is gathered and refreshed in real-time.

-Criminal IP already comes with a massive database that stores information on past and current IP address vulnerabilities, so it is purpose-built to assist in various types of research or risk management.
+Criminal IP already has a massive database that stores information on past and current IP address vulnerabilities, so it is purpose-built to assist in various research or risk management types.
 Just to illustrate a few, it would be possible to extract a whole database on “US-wide lookup of IP addresses with RDP vulnerabilities” or “lookup of IP addresses with designated CVEs”.
-We also have established an offline database for various VPN IPs collected at global scale, which is all accessible upon request.
+We also have established an offline database for various VPN IPs collected at a global scale, which is all accessible upon request.